Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

 We create a resource group to store all of the resources in this example.
 Throughout this example, we use the name **java-keyvault-demo-rg**.

-1. Log into Azure via the CLI with the following command:
+1. Sign in to Azure via the CLI with the following command:

    ```azurecli
    az login